TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Where separate Cathode-bypass capacitors are used to each Cathode, the above rule still applies for each capacitor.

-It is usual for Class A amplifiers to use
+It is usual for Class A

-pair of tubes - this is obviously more AC linear.
+push-pull pair of tubes - this is obviously more AC linear.

 5.2.5 Power Factor